-Sure, the Asus ROG Strix B550-E is the same price as other X570 motherboards; in fact, it pretty much matches our favorite of AMD's top-end boards, the MSI MPG X570 Gaming Pro Carbon.
+Sure, the Asus ROG Strix B550-E costs as much as some X570 motherboards; in fact, it pretty much matches our favorite of AMD's top-end boards, the MSI MPG X570 Gaming Pro Carbon.
 But it's a premium motherboard, with all the trappings you'd expect from Asus' Republic of Gamers stables, such as 14+2 power stage, M.2 heatsinks, and pre-installed backplates.
 You also get Wi-Fi 6 wireless networking as well as Intel 2.5Gb ethernet too.
 And RGB LEDs, of course.

 The Asus ROG Strix B550-E Gaming is the whole package then, and right now is our all-around pick for the best B550 motherboard.
 Though that still feels like a tough recommendation when X570 boards are the same price…